alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 98. Early modems had very low --baud rates--.
 A baud rate is a measurement of how many bits could be passed across a phone line in a second.

+99. --Broadband-- has many definitions but in case of internet connectivity, it's used to reffer to any connectivity technology that is not dial-up.
+They are much faster than dial-up connections and they are always on.
+       There are four common broadband solutions available today:

+      a. --T-carrier technologies-- were first invented by AT&T in order to provision a system that allowed lots of phone calls to travel across a single cable

+            Every individual phone call was made over individual pairs of copper wire before Transmission System 1, the first T-carrier specification, called T1 for short, With the T1 specification, AT&T invented a way to carry up to --24 simultaneous phone calls across a single piece of twisted pair copper--.
+Years later, this same technology was repurposed for data transfers.
+            Each of 24 telephone channel was cable of transmitting --64 kilobits--, making a single T1 line capable of transmitting data at --1.544 megabits-- per second

+            More improvements to the T1 line were made by developing a way of multiple T1s to act as a single link.
+So a --T3 line-- is 28 T1s, all multiplexed, achieving a total throughput speed of 44.736 megabits per second

+      b. --digital subscriber lines or DSL--: DSL operates on public telephone network but at a frequency range that didn't interfere with normal phone calls.

+            like dial-ups modems, DSL technologies also use their own modems.
+But, more accurately, they're known as --DSLAMs or
+            Digital Subscriber Line Access Multiplexers--.
+Unlike dial-up modems, the they're usually --long-running--.
+            This means that the connection is generally established when the DSLAM is powered on and isn't torn down until the
+            DSLAM is powered off.

+            There are lots of DSL technologies available, but they are in a minor way, for a long time the two most common ones were

+            1. --ADSL (Asymetric Digital Subscriber Line)--: The download and upload speed are different.
+Usually for home users

+            2. --SDSL (Symetric Digital Subscriber Line)--: The download and upload speed are the same.
+Usually for the datacenters. most SDSLs have upper bound limit of --1.544 megabits--.
+Same as T1 technology.

+            3. --HDSL (High Bit Rate Digital Subscriber Line)--: These are DSL technologies that provide speed more than 1.544 megabits per second.

+      c. --cable broadband--: The history of both the --telephone and computer networking-- tells a story that started with all communications being wired.
+But the recent trend is moving towards more and more of this traffic becoming wireless.

+            The history of television follows the opposite path.
+Originally, all television broadcasts were wireless transmissions sent out by giant television towers and received by smaller antennas in people's homes.
+            Starting in the late 1940s in the United States, the first cable television technologies were developed.
+At the time, they mainly wanted to provide television access to remote towns and rural homes that were out of range of capabilities of television towers at the time.

+            Much like how DSL was developed, cable companies quickly realized that the coaxial cables generally used by cable television delivery into a person's home were capable of transmitting much more data than what was required for TV viewing.
+By using frequencies that don't interfere with television broadcast, cable-based Internet access technologies were able to deliver high speed Internet access across these same cables.

+            [ATTENTION]
+            One of the difference between cable broad band technologies and other technologies is something that known as --Shared bandwidth technology--.
+In DSL and even dial-ups the connection from your home or business goes directly to what's known as a --Central Office or CO-- and you have a point to point connection.

+            [VERY IMPORTANT]
+            Cable Internet connections are usually managed by what's known as a --cable modem--.
+This is a device that sits at the edge of a consumer's network and connects it to the --cable modem termination system, or CMTS--.
+The CMTS is what connects lots of different cable connections to an ISP's core network.

+      d. --fiber connections--